WOMEN WARRIORS OUTDOORS

 During the next three days together enjoying the outdoors, fishing the reservoir and the river, camping and cooking with the fires of charcoal with dutch ovens and relaxing around the campfires in the clear mountain air.
 They came in search of healing and rest and we were there to help them if we could.

-This was to be an all Women Wounded Warrior Project retreat and American Heroes Project and Hand in Hand Outdoors was honored to host it.
+This was to be an all Women Wounded Warrior Project retreat and American Heroes Project was honored to host it.
 Our mission is to provide therapeutic and healing outdoor activities for our nations Women Wounded Warrior and Disabled veterans.
 Although there are few women veterans aboard our boats during the course of a year, it’s always perfect opportunity to fulfill our mission with an often forgotten portion of our nation’s veterans………the women who serve in our military with honor and valor.

 VOLUNTEERS GATHER TO ASSIST

 Besides the more than a dozen women attending there are nearly that many volunteers who would join the group at different times during the events, fly fishing instructors, maestros of dutch oven cooking and instruction, support boats with captains, guest speakers who would travel many miles to pay homage to these women, a beautiful female vocalist and a small cadre of executives representing veterans service organizations and state businesses.
 All gathered to thank these valiant women.

 Although they don’t know one another before they meet at the reservoir it wasn’t long until they are bonded together as they were trained to during their time in the military as sisters in arms.
 On the battlefield your life can depend on your brother or sister in arms and this camaraderie is engrained in all that wear our nation’s uniform.